Athena Swan Silver Award

 The School of Sport, Exercise and Health Sciences is committed to addressing gender inequalities in science and to improving career progression for female academics.
 This commitment was recognized in 2012 by an Athena SWAN Silver Award.
 This award was renewed in both 2016 and most recently, in 2020.

 What is Athena SWAN?

 Athena SWAN is a project for the advancement and promotion of the careers of women in science, engineering and technology in higher education and research, and to achieve a significant increase in the number of women recruited to top posts.
 Athena SWAN is run by the Equality Challenge Unit and funded by Equality Challenge Unit, the Royal Society, Biochemical Society and the Department of Health.

 As part of its commitment, the School is working on its Athena SWAN Silver action plan, which includes:

 - Hosting PhD student conferences

-- Organising a promotions workshop in 2015
+- Organising promotions workshops

 - Ensuring consistency of experience for staff at all levels particularly in appraisal and support for professional development

 - Recognising and celebrating the achievements of staff through the annual Extra Mile Awards.